Dr. Rob Dillon, Coordinator

 [7] I simply blocked and copied from the “Collection Info” page(s) for each species of interest, then pasted into an excel spreadsheet.
 I could have gotten a lot more data if I had requested a “custom query” from the NAS staff, but screw it.

-[8] It seems possible to me that all the Viviparus populations that have spread throughout the American North and Midwest in recent decades may be a cryptic invasion of the European V. viviparus, but no actual data have been brought to bear on the question as yet.
+[8] The original footnote I posted here in October of 2015 remarked that it seemed possible to me "that all the Viviparus populations that have spread throughout the American North and Midwest in recent decades may be a cryptic invasion of the European V. viviparus."
+But I cautioned that "no actual data have been brought to bear on the question as yet."
+Some actual data were ultimately published five years later, however, and the cryptic invasion hypothesis was not supported.
+See:

 [9] These three records from the 1970s got the sticky-note treatment.
 I marked the creeks involved with sticky-notes on my Maryland map book.
 Next time I’m in the area…